jadenisaac2005/cpp-neural-network/README.md

 - **C++ (17)**: For the core neural network implementation.
 - **CMake**: To manage the C++ build process.
-- **Python / PyTorch**: For training the model and generating the weights.
 - **Emscripten**: The toolchain used to compile C++ to WebAssembly.
 - **WebAssembly (Wasm)**: The high-performance binary format for the web.
 - **HTML/CSS/JavaScript**: For the interactive user interface.